 When Bardot returned to her husband, 4o-year old Serge fell for the beautiful 22-year-old Jane Birkin.
-The British actress whose style evoked the swinging sixties and provocative French superstar, together, were a force of nature on the Paris social scene.
+Together, the British actress (whose style evoked the swinging sixties) and provocative French superstar were a force of nature on the Paris social scene.
 Castel’s nightclub, which still exists on the Rue Princesse on the Left Bank, set the scene for many of their alcohol-fuelled theatricals.
-One night, Serge emptied the basket that she carried as a handbag and threw it onto the ground.
+One night, Serge emptied the basket that she carried as a handbag and threw it to the ground.
 Absurdly, she retaliated by throwing a custard pie in his face.
 After he stormed out, she raced past him towards the Seine and as soon as she saw him catch up to her, she flung herself into the city’s river to later be rescued by firemen.
-The lovers then strolled arm in arm back to their decadent home on Rue de Verneuil.
+The lovers then strolled arm-in-arm back to their decadent home on Rue de Verneuil.

 BIRKIN ON BARDOT